SH801/haselwimmer/TESTREADME.md

 ### Card.java
 'Card' activity manages Mifare 4K card scanning and processing.
 A decrypted card key will typically be used to read the sectors off the card.
-If card information is missing, the class/activity can call a webservice to look up card information based on the card's id.
+If card information is missing, the class/activity can call a web service to look up card information based on the card's id.

 The activity is activated after 'android.nfc.action.TECH\_DISCOVERED' intent and typically results in keys being sent to a local or remote device during the 'processCardInfo' call.
-In the event of an asynchronous webservice look up, however, 'processCardInfo' may be called on a separate thread after the async call has finished.
+In the event of an asynchronous web service look up, however, 'processCardInfo' may be called on a separate thread after the async call has finished.